Speakers are subject to change. This list is current as of September 3rd.

 One of the world’s leading social psychologists and founder of the Heroic Imagination Project.
 Professor Emeritus at Stanford University.

 Emcee for the 2014 Hero Round Table.
-Professional Speaker and Founder of the award-winning RESPONSE ABILITY Project, a comprehensive program on bystander intervention for campuses, organizations, companies and communities.
+Professional Speaker and Founder of the award-winning RESPONSE ABILITY: The Revolution for Courageous Leadership — a comprehensive program on bystander intervention and courageous leadership for campuses, organizations, companies and communities.